 - Find the file location on your computer and click on it to begin viewing.

-At this very moment in time, it is not possible to download past broadcasts from your favourite streamers directly from Twitch.
+At this very moment in time, it is not possible to download past broadcasts from your favorite streamers directly from Twitch.
 Thankfully, there are many trusted, third-party applications out there that allow you to download any video on the platform.
-At present, our favourite application is Twitch Leecher: an app on GitHub that allows you to download any video on Twitch.
+At present, our favorite application is Twitch Leecher: an app on GitHub that allows you to download any video on Twitch.

 Did you find our guide helpful?
 Perhaps you require further assistance?
 Feel free to let us know below and we’ll be with you as soon as we can!

-If you’re a Twitch streamer who wants to promote your favourite content on your channel while you’re offline, why not learn how to host on Twitch?
-In our guide, we’ve detailed the advantages of hosting on Twitch, how to host someone on Twitch, and how to use Auto Host.
+If you’re a Twitch streamer who wants to promote your favorite content on your channel while you’re offline, why not learn how to host on Twitch?
+In our guide, we’ve detailed the advantages of hosting on Twitch, how to host someone on Twitch, and how to use Auto-Host.